dominic-jones/ssss/README.md

 TODO Priority list
 * State model for UI?
 Consider removing state from services?
-  * Consider this for splitting view creation from view behaviour
-  * Perhaps GUI rework like this? : http://www.gwtproject.org/articles/mvp-architecture.html
 * Important worry...
 UnitOfWork open during Player update?
   * This is due to domain calling into ui layer with uow still open
     * Does this mean the SideEffect fires before the concern wraps up?